Steps to Take With Auto Insurance When Moving to a New State

 Yes, you have coverage nationwide under any standard auto insurance policy.
 This means that you can drive your car to your new location, even in a different state, and you’ll still be covered under your current policy.

 Therefore, the first part of your move will be no different than taking a road trip.
-But you might want to double-check your coverages before you go.
+But you might want to double-check your coverage before you go.
 If you’re driving a long way, it would be a good idea to increase your liability limits, make sure your vehicle has both comprehensive and collision coverage, and even add roadside assistance.

 After you’ve arrived in your new state, you will have a giant checklist of things to do.
-Updating, and even switching, to a new auto insurance policy should be one of the very top things to do first.
+Updating your policy or switching to a new auto insurance policy should be one of the top things to do first.
 So go ahead and contact your insurance company as soon as you move.

 The important thing to know is that insurance is regulated at the state level.
-This means that many insurance carriers do not have a license to operate in all 50 states, and all 50 states have slightly different requirements.
-So, while you can update your mailing address with your current company anywhere in the country, they might not actually be able to offer you a new policy that accurately reflects your needs or meets the state’s requirements.
+Many insurance carriers do not have a license to operate in all 50 states, and all 50 states have slightly different requirements.
+So, while you can update your mailing address with your current company anywhere in the country, they might not be able to offer you a new policy that accurately reflects your needs or meets the state’s requirements.

 You must contact your insurance agent or call the company directly to find out if they can keep writing your auto insurance in the new state.

 Maybe It’s Time for a New Insurance Provider

-If your current provider doesn’t offer coverage in your new state, then it’s time to look around for a new insurance carrier.
-You could either seek out a local agent’s expertise or directly contact a nationwide insurance company to get a new auto policy.
+If your current provider doesn’t offer coverage in your new state, it’s time to look for a new insurance carrier.
+You could either seek a local agent’s expertise or contact a nationwide insurance company to get a new auto policy.